COMM 3047 Episodic Screen Media

 Credit Points 10

-Description In this unit students will analyse and develop an episodic narrative production using concepts and production strategies for serialised narrative storytelling for online platforms.
-Students will be introduced to the University's broadcast television studio and operation.
-Students will build their knowledge and practical skills in the conceptualisation, planning, editing of serialised online web and streamed based narratives.
-This unit will require students' attendance in workshops delivered in blocks and participation in studio recording.
+Description In this subject students will analyse and develop an episodic narrative production proposal using concepts and production strategies for serialised narrative storytelling for online platforms.
+Students will be introduced to the University’s broadcast television studio and operation.
+Students will build their knowledge and practical skills in the conceptualisation, planning, editing of serialised online web and streamed digital based narratives.
+This subject will require students’ attendance in workshops delivered in blocks and participation in studio recording.

 School Humanities & Comm Arts